AxdeKlerk/SLP/TESTING.md

 **Notes:**
 Initially, the oversell check did not run because it was inside the `if request.method == "POST":` block, and the *checkout button* triggered a `GET` request.
 Moving the *guardrail check* above the `POST` block fixed the issue.
 The error messages now displays correctly, styled in line with the project theme, and gives users immediate feedback before completing an order.

+#### 9.2.1 Input Text Visibility Fix

+As a *user signing up or logging in* I want *the text I type into input fields to be clearly visible in black* so that I *can easily read what I am entering without confusion*.

+**What Was Tested:**

+I tested that the signup and login form input fields displayed black text when users typed into them.
+I verified that the CSS loaded correctly on *Heroko* and that text remained visible across all input types.
+As a user signing up or logging in, I wanted the text I typed into input fields to be clearly visible in black so that I could easily read what I was entering without confusion.

+**Acceptance Criteria:**

+- [x] Input text in all signup and login fields displayed in black.
+- [x] Placeholder text remained a lighter gray (`#888`) and did not override typed text.
+- [x] CSS changes worked correctly in local development.
+- [x] CSS changes deployed correctly to *Heroku* after running `collectstatic`.
+- [x] No invisible or transparent input text remained.

+**Tasks Completed:**

+- [x] Updated CSS rules for `.page-item input`, `.page-item select`, and `.page-item textarea` with `color: #000000 !important;`.
+- [x] Added focus state overrides to ensure the text stayed black when active.
+- [x] Cleared stale static files from *Heroku*.
+- [x] Ran `python manage.py collectstatic` to regenerate a clean `staticfiles/` directory.
+- [x] Verified the changes by redeploying and testing live on *Heroku*.

+**Notes:**

+At first, the text wasn't invisible because old static files were being served with `color: #0000;` (transparent).
+This caused the input text to appear blank even though it was being typed.
+The fix required cleaning out *Heroku*’s cached static files, ensuring `STATIC_URL` was set correctly, and re-running `collectstatic` so the updated `style.css` was deployed.
+Once that pipeline was corrected, the black text styling worked consistently both locally and on *Heroku*.